30 July 2022

 Conflict Analysis in International Politics: Causes, Negotiation and Resolution

 Are you interested in gaining an understanding of the evolving field of conflict analysis?
 This module provides an introduction to the nature and causes of armed conflicts as well as their resolution.
 Initially the module focuses on motivations driving different forms of conflict, for example, greed versus grievance and ethnicity.
 The second part of the module introduces types of interventions to conflicts and methods of conflict resolution.
-You will explore conflict resolution methods such as mediation, negotiation, collaborative problem solving and peacekeeping operations.
-You will also have the opportunity to apply knowledge gained in the module to case studies of international conflicts and a conflict simulation exercise.
+You’ll explore conflict resolution methods such as mediation, negotiation, collaborative problem solving and peacekeeping operations.
+You’ll also have the opportunity to apply knowledge gained in the module to case studies of international conflicts and a conflict simulation exercise.
 This is an interdisciplinary module with elements of traditional conflict management approaches combined with contemporary scientific studies on cooperation and conflict.
-This module includes a field trip which will allow you to gain a broader understanding of the subject area.
+Field trips for this module in the past have included a visit to the city of Manchester and the Imperial War Museum North.

 The module is worth 10 Leeds credits = 5 ECTS.
 You can transfer the credits earned back to your home degree subject to approval.

 GBP 1820: Leeds International Summer School (LISS) is an all-inclusive programme.
 Included in the programme fee is tuition, accommodation, breakfast and lunch, Monday to Friday, module field trips, weekend excursions, social programme and The Edge sports centre membership.
 The cost of flights, insurance and visa is not included.

 If you have a GPA of 3.2 or above (or equivalent) you're eligible to apply for a Merit scholarship worth up to £500.
 We are also looking for LISS Champions to receive a scholarship of £1000 while sharing their experiences of LISS via different platforms.